 Upon receipt of instructions and prior to any work being undertaken you will receive a client care letter which stipulates the conditions upon which the instructions are accepted.
 You must sign and return this letter before work starts.

-If you are instructing us on a public access basis in relation to a winding up petition (whether applying for a winding up order or defending the application), please click here for our policy statement.
+If you are instructing us on a public access basis in relation to a winding up petition (whether applying for a winding up order or defending the application) or on an Inheritance Act advice please view our policy statement below